carnival-data/carnival-demo-biomedical/docs/walkthrough.md

 # Carnival Developer Walkthrough

-Carnival is a graph framework that allows for a large variety of ETL and analysis tasks related to relational data and property graphs.
-For this demonstration project, we will show how to use Carnival to harmonize relational data from various sources into a Carnival property graph, and present some of the ways the Carnival graph can be manipulated and analyzed.
+Carnival is a graph framework written in [Groovy](https://groovy-lang.org) that allows for a large variety of ETL (extract, transform and load) and analysis tasks related to relational data and property graphs.
+For this demonstration project, we will show how to use Carnival to harmonize data from several relational sources into a Carnival property graph, and present some of the ways the Carnival graph can be manipulated and analyzed.

+> *Note: Basic knowledge of property graph databases is assumed (a good introduction can be found [here](https://kelvinlawrence.net/book/Gremlin-Graph-Guide.html#whygraph)).
+It might also be helpful to have some awareness of the [Apache TinkerPop API](https://tinkerpop.apache.org/docs/current/reference/), a graph computing framework that allows client code in languages like Java or Groovy to talk to a TinkerPop enabled graphs.*

-To motivate this, we will be acting in the role of a biomedical researcher who has a research question and data about patients, healthcare encounters and related information (lab tests, medications, health survey answers, etc.) collected in databases and spreadsheets.
+To frame this example, we will be acting in the role a biomedical researcher who has a research question about smoking and hypertension.
+They wish to create case and control patient cohorts for a study, and generate a dataset that can be used in a graph based analysis pipeline.
+They have access to hospital data about patients, healthcare encounters and related information (lab tests, medications, health survey answers, etc.) collected in several databases and spreadsheets.
 We want to use Carnival to harmonize the data, determine if there are any patient populations that meet the criteria to be included in the research project, and then do some graph analysis on the data and produce some reports.

 This example will cover:
 * How to set up a new Carnival application